fin-cli/handbook/commands/core/verify-checksums.md

-# wp core verify-checksums
+# fin core verify-checksums

 Verifies WordPress files against WordPress.org's checksums.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 Downloads md5 checksums for the current version from WordPress.org, and compares those checksums against the currently installed files.